control-center/serviced/web/ui/README.md

 incompatible tool versions, you may have to delete this directory and download a fresh set of dependencies by rerunning the make (or running `npm install` if you have installed npm on your local).

 ### Updating dev tool versions
 To change a version of one of the prerequisite tools (node.js, npm, gulp or 6to5), you must edit [`serviced/build/Dockerfile`](../../build/Dockerfile) to include the necessary changes.
-Be sure to test with a clean build, removing `serviced/web/ui/node_modules` just to be safe.
+Be sure that your `$HOME/.npmrc` file is pointed at `http://nexus.zendev.org:8081/nexus/content/repositories/npm` Be sure to test with a clean build, removing `serviced/web/ui/node_modules` just to be safe.

 To change a version of one of the other tools, edit [`serviced/web/ui/package.json`](./package.json).